 Bridal separates are not all midriff-baring styles—though some are—and they range from traditional to ultramodern and are incredibly dynamic.
-For the confident bride, a crop top and high-waisted skirt are sexy in combination whether you go for a structural silhouette, fluid chiffon set, or modern lace pairing.
+For the confident bride, a crop top and high-waisted skirt are a sexy combination whether you go for a structural silhouette, fluid chiffon set, or modern lace pairing.
 You can balance out a peek of skin by choosing a style with long sleeves or by opting for a more voluminous skirt to offset a revealed waist.

 Romantic options abound for the bohemian bride.
 Details like beaded silk georgette, fanciful embroidery, and crochet lace are just right.
 In terms of silhouettes, off-the-shoulder tops with flouncy tiered skirts, crop tops and sweeping skirts, and lace bustiers over draped silk chiffon skirts capture a wanderlust mood.

 City-hall brides can try for a two-piece via an abbreviated hem—a set done in all lace or with floral appliqués is both traditional and elegant.
 If you have a minimal aesthetic, pared-back separates feel fresh.
 Of course, a contemporary bridal suit also fits the bill for a stunning two-piece set if dresses and skirts aren't quite your thing.

 If you think a two-piece wedding set is right for you, scroll through our edit of 15 bridal separates options ahead.